Enapter/python-sdk/README.md

 ### Device Telemetry and Properties

-Every method of `enapter.vucm.Device` subclass with a name that starts with `task_` prefix is considered a _device task_.
+Every method of `enapter.vucm.Device` subclass decorated with `enapter.vucm.device_task` decorator is considered a _device task_.
 When such a device is started, all of its tasks are started as well.
 Device tasks are started in random order and are being executed concurrently in the background.
 If a device task returns or raises an exception, device routine is terminated.
 A typical use of the task is to run a periodic job to send device telemetry and properties.

 In order to send telemetry and properties define two corresponding device tasks.
 It is advised (but is not obligatory) to send telemetry every **1